50% students per classroom, staggered lunch breaks among DDMA guidelines for reopening of schools | Education

 - India

-Mandatory thermal screening, staggered lunch breaks, alternate seating arrangement in classrooms and avoiding routine guest visits are among the guidelines announced by the Delhi Disaster Management Authority (DDMA) for reopening of schools and colleges from September 1.
+Allowing only 50 percent of students per classroom, mandatory thermal screening, staggered lunch breaks, alternate seating arrangements and avoiding routine guest visits are among the guidelines announced by the Delhi Disaster Management Authority (DDMA) for reopening of schools and colleges from September 1.

-The DDMA has said that students, teachers and other employees living in Covid containment zones will not be allowed to come to schools and colleges.
+The DDMA has said that students, teachers, and non-teaching staff living in Covid containment zones will not be allowed to come to schools and colleges.

 The Delhi government had clarified that no student would be forced to attend physical classes and the consent of parents would be mandatory.

 ''Schools and colleges should prepare a timetable as per occupancy limit of classrooms following Covid norms.
-A maximum 50 per cent students per classroom may be called depending upon capacity.
+A maximum of 50 percent students per classroom may be called depending upon capacity.
 The seating arrangement should be done in such a way that seats are occupied in an alternate manner,'' read the DDMA guidelines notified on Monday.

-Lunch breaks may also be staggered and preferably be held in open areas as students will remove masks while having food, the guidelines added.
+Lunch breaks may also be staggered and preferably be held in open areas as students will remove masks while having food.
+Students should also be advised to not share lunch, books, and stationery items, the guidelines added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)